-- 12) At the end of the assessment, the Psychologist discusses with the witness the relevant special measures and seeks the consent of the witness to implement those measures, if granted.
-In case the witness disagrees with the Psychologist's recommendations, this will be reflected in the assessment report to the Chamber. - 13) The Psychologist and the Support Officer coordinate the support provided throughout the stay at the location of testimony and the familiarisation procedure of vulnerable witnesses.
-If any relevant issues or concerns arise regarding the well-being of any witness during this procedure, the Support Team informs the Psychologist accordingly. - 14) The Psychologist, in consultation with the Support Officer, instructs and monitors the Support Assistants' actions in relation to vulnerable witnesses.
-This monitoring is done following a clinical care model and on the basis of the assessment. - 15) When the Psychologist is absent during trial, the Chamber is informed in a timely manner.
-During this time, in case specialised care is required, which cannot be provided by the Support Team, specialists who are members of the ICC support network can be consulted on short notice.
+- 13) The Psychosocial Support Unit coordinate the psychosocial and other support provided throughout the stay at the location of testimony and the familiarisation procedure of vulnerable witnesses.
+If any relevant issues or concerns arise regarding the well-being of any witness during this procedure, the relevant VWU team informs the Psychologist accordingly. - 14) The Psychosocial Support Unit provides guidance to the relevant VWU teams in relation to vulnerable witnesses.
+This monitoring is done following a clinical care model and on the basis of the assessment. - 15) The VWU ensures the presence of a member of the Psychosocial Support Unit when the Court is in session. - 16) In case a witness needs psychiatric care, a referral to a psychiatrist is organised by the Psychosocial Support Unit.